Kurung Kumey district

 Kurung Kumey district (Pron:/kʊˈɹʌŋ kʊˈmi/) is one of the 26 districts of the northeastern Indian state of Arunachal Pradesh, with its district headquarters in Koloriang.

 Origin of name

 The name of this district is derived from the Kurung and the Kumey, the two principal rivers which flow through it.
-According to myth the Kurung and the Kumey rivers were two sisters; during the age of marriage Kurung eloped without prior permission from her parents and Kumey got married according to her parents' wishes.
-Therefore, the Kurung flows with a violent roar and ashy color because her parents shouted and threw ashes after her, while the Kumey flows silently and clearly.
+According to the myth the Kurung and the Kumey rivers were two sisters; during the age of marriage Kurung eloped without permission from her parents and Kumey got married according to her parents' wishes.
+Therefore, the Kurung flows with a violent roar and ashy colour because her parents shout and throw ashes after her, while the Kumey flows silently and clearly with pleasure from her parents.
+So people Accepted River was more beautiful than the Kurung River and followed the discipline of their parents.

 History

 The territory occupied by the present district became part of the North East Frontier Tracts in 1914.
 In 1954, it became part of Subansiri Frontier Division, which was later renamed as Lower Subansiri district.
 On 1 April 2001, this district was created by bifurcating Lower Subansiri district.